 “What is the one thing in your life, that if you could be, do or have, would change everything?”

-If I could consistently follow through with my word to myself.
+To consistently follow through with my Word, to BE my word, particularly to myself.
 No excuses.
 That would change everything for me.”
 And it has.

 As I behave my way into being the person that follows through, holding my vision in mind, that consistent movement is what creates my life.
 That’s how we do it.
 One follow through at a time.